vignettes/intro_coronavirus_dataset.Rmd

 The coronavirus

-dataset provides a daily summary of the COVID19 cases by geographic location (i.e., country/province).
+dataset provides a daily summary of COVID-19 cases by geographic location (i.e., country/province).
 It includes total daily confirmed, death, and recovery1 cases.
 Let’s load the dataset from the coronavirus package:

 library(coronavirus)